About Bardsley Youth project

 The young people ‘opt in’ to use our services and engage as much or as little as they choose.
 Activities offered are changed regularly following consultation with the young people each term, as are the support services we offer.

-How did BYP evolve from youth work into homelessness prevention?
+How did BYP evolve from youth work into homelessness prevention and support?

 In the Summer and Autumn of 2014, we noticed a significant increase in young people coming to us who were struggling with homelessness.
 We decided to respond but didn’t know what would be the best thing to do.
 With Urban Hope, a pioneer Church of England Church whom we work closely with, we received a grant from the Together Fund to produce a report about the situation in Coventry and what gaps in provision there were.